rieck/siggi/README.md

         4: Bag of Shortest Paths
         5: Bag of Connected Components
         6: Bag of Attracting Components
-        7: Bag of Elementary Cycles
+        7: Bag of Branchless Paths

 For presenting the different modes, we first introduce a simple toy example: The following graph consists of 6 nodes and 6 edges.